-Portnoy opened the center in November 1992 with a small staff of three teachers and 60 students.
+Portnoy and the late Joan Broude co-founded the center in November 1992 with a small staff of teachers and 60 students.
 Already, the wait list had 80 people on it.

 “I realized that there was so much misinformation out there about immigrants and refugees.
 So many stereotypes,” said Portnoy.
 “The mission of the ILC is to give immigrants a voice.”